Why schoolgirl does homework in a lay-by

 - Why the man behind Periscope needs to stand in a field

-BT Openreach said it had been a priority to make it available to as many properties across Wales as quickly as possible.
+Openreach, part of the BT group, said it had been a priority to make it available to as many properties across Wales as quickly as possible.

 A spokesman said: "More than 750,000 homes and businesses can access superfast speeds above 30Mbps today thanks to the project - far more than was originally planned under the contract".